karayabin/universe-snapshot/universe/Ling/Chloroform_HydrogenRenderer/doc/api/Ling/Chloroform_HydrogenRenderer/HydrogenRenderer.md

     - displayErrorMode: string=both (both | inline | summary).
 How to display error messages: whether inline (i.e. above the form fields), in an error summary at the top of the form (summary mode), or both at the same time.
     - useValidation: bool=true.
 Set it to false to debug static validation, or if you don't need js validation at all.
+    - renderPrintsJsHandler: bool=true.
+Whether the render method should print the js handler.
+If false, you are responsible for printing the js handler manually wherever you see fit (usually just before the body tag).